 The Fulbright Scholars Program sends faculty from the U.S. abroad to lecture, conduct research, or participate in seminars.
 Faculty generally stay abroad anywhere from two months to a full academic year.
 This award is often taken in conjunction with research, development or sabbatical leave options.
 Arizona State University faculty Fulbright scholars have canvassed the world serving in different countries and institutions.
 ASU is recognized as one of the top producers of Fulbright Faculty Scholars.
 View ASU Fulbright membership.

-The Fulbright Scholar Program is currently accepting applications for the awards for the 2023–2024 academic year.
-Revised application deadline is: Sept.
-15, 2022.
+The Fulbright Scholar Program is currently accepting applications for the awards for the 2024–2025 academic year.
+Application deadline is: Sept.
+15, 2023.
 Opportunities are available in more than 125 countries for college and university faculty and administrators as well as other professions.
 For more information about the program visit Core Fulbright U.S. Scholar Program.